 One of the key factors to be taken into account to successfully conceive in the presence of a small uterus is the epithelium.
-An enhanced blood flow can help with its growth and pregnancy massages can help too.
+Enhanced blood flow can help with its growth and pregnancy massages can help too.
 There are a few physiotherapy measures as well, which can help make it happen.
-However, if these techniques fail to work, then doctors might recommend that you undergo hormonal stimulation.
-The chances of conception increase after this.
+However, if these techniques fail to work, then doctors might recommend the pregnant woman to undergo hormonal stimulation, which will increase the chances of conception.

-Any kind of hormone therapy may also result in increasing the size of the uterus as well as the genitals.
-Most of the time this is used for women who suffer from a condition, where the uterus, as well as the genitals, are underdeveloped, causing an imbalance of various hormone levels within the body.
+Any kind of hormone therapy may result an increase in the size of the uterus as well as the genitals.
+Most of the time this is suggested to women who suffer from a condition where the uterus, as well as the genitals, are underdeveloped, causing an imbalance of various hormone levels within the body.
 Termed as hypoplasia, it could also indicate the presence of other illnesses as well.
 Undertaking hormonal therapy in such a case could, in fact, make matters worse.

-At times, maintaining a proper intake of vitamins and minerals to set the nutrient levels in the body to a proper level could make conception possible.
-You can opt for vitamin therapy if you are pregnant and have a small uterus, you can even go for vitamin therapy, it makes use of certain fluid preparations which, when consumed daily, can be quite useful.
+At times, proper intake of vitamins and minerals could make conception possible.
+You can opt for vitamin therapy if you are pregnant and have a small uterus, you can even go for vitamin therapy.
+It makes use of certain fluid preparations which, when consumed daily, can be quite useful.

-What If You Are Diagnosed with Small Uterus in Pregnancy?
+What If You Are Diagnosed With a Small Uterus in Pregnancy?

 Defining the uterus as “small” is not enough for doctors to make a proper decision.
-A professional diagnosis is necessary to determine the actual condition.
+Further diagnosis is necessary to determine the actual condition.
 It could be hypoplasia, where the uterus is small due to hormonal issues.
 Aplasia could be a cause as well, where the uterus is the same as that of a newborn child.
-Another condition could be infantilism, where the uterus is no large than 55mm.
+Another condition could be infantilism, where the uterus is not larger than 55mm.